My favourite arguments against person-affecting views

 Here’s something else that narrow views could say about Expanded Non-Identity: option (3) – creating Amy and Bobby with mediocre lives at welfare level 10 – is permissible.
 But that claim implies:

-There are option sets in which we’re permitted to choose some option X even though there’s some other available option Y such that X is much worse for the only person in Y and mediocre for the only person in X but not Y.
+There are option sets in which we’re permitted to choose some option X even though – relative to some other available option Y – all X does is seriously harm one person and create another person with a mediocre life.

 That’s because (3) is mediocre for Amy and much worse than (2) for Bobby: Bobby’s welfare level is 100 in (2) and 10 in (3).
 And we can imagine variations on Expanded Non-Identity in which Bobby’s welfare level in (2) is arbitrarily high.
 The higher Bobby’s welfare level in (2), the more implausible it is to claim that we’re permitted to choose (3).